klever/justgiving-api-sdk/README.md

 $result->body->websiteUrl;      // 'http://www.democharity.co.uk'
 $result->body->pageShortName;   // 'jgdemo'
 ```
-The response class also allows body properties to be called directly on itself, i.e. the follow is also valid:
+The response class also allows body properties to be called directly on itself, i.e. the following is also valid:
 ```php
 $result = $client->charity->GetCharityById(2050);
 $result->name;                  // 'The Demo Charity1'